gardener/gardener-extension-provider-equinix-metal/README.md

 You can use all available disks on your Equinix instance, but only under certain conditions:
 * You must use Flatcar
-* You must have a homogenous worker pool
+* You must have a homogenous worker pool (all workers use the same OS and container engine)
 * You must set any value for `DataVolume`

 ## Feedback and Support